Dan-Viner/LinuxWS/Distributions/Arch/README.md

 		timedatectl set-ntp true

 ### pacman basic usage
+refresh sources:

+	pacman -Syyy
+get help in general or for specific operation:

+	pacman --help (general)
+	pacman -S --help (help for the -S option, for example) install a package:

+	pacman -S <PACKAGE>
+Remove a package:

+	pacman -R <PACKAGE>

+check which files and folders are owned by a package:

+	pacman -Ql <PACKAGE>

 ### HiDPI monitors
 to set the correct DPI for your monitors you just need to know its resolution and physical dimensions (in inchs). to check the native resolution typs: